 The Integrated Biodiversity Assessment Tool (IBAT) was used to determine the presence of protected or key biodiversity areas, and endangered biodiversity species around the subproject site (default area of analysis of 50 km radius).
-Screening results show that there is no ecologically sensitive area within at least 10-km radius of the subproject location.
-Seventy-one (71) IUCN Red List species of concern are identified within the 50-km radius default area of analysis.
-The subproject site is within a developed township area (Patuakhali Pourashava/Town) and surrounded by agricultural lands actively cultivated, communities and other urban infrastructures such as highways; hence the probability of these species being found at the site is very low.
+Screening results show that there is no ecologically sensitive area within at least 10-km radius of the subprojects location.
+But there is only one Key Biodiversity Area (KBA) in 50-km and seventy three (73) IUCN Red List species of concern are identified within the 50-km radius default area of analysis.
+The subprojects sites are within a developed township area (Bakerganj Pourashava/Town) and surrounded by agricultural lands actively cultivated, communities and other urban infrastructures such as highways; hence the probability of these species being found at the site is very low.
 This is also confirmed in the IUCN Wildlife Distribution Map for Bangladesh and the Bangladesh Forest Department's map of protected areas.

 Assessment of Potential Environmental Impacts and Mitigation Measures.
 Potential negative environmental impacts during the pre-construction, construction, and operation phases of the subproject were identified.
-The drainage will involve straightforward construction and is unlikely to cause significant adverse impact.
-Usual construction-related impacts such as noise, dust generation, vegetation clearing/tree felling, silt generation, soil and water contamination from chemicals spills and leaks, construction waste generation, and occupational and community health and safety risks including the spread of COVID-19, among others, will be localized, temporary and avoidable with the implementation of mitigation measures in the EMP.
+The road subprojects will involve straightforward construction and is unlikely to cause significant adverse impact.
+Usual construction-related impacts such as noise, dust generation, vegetation clearing/tree felling, silt generation, soil and water contamination from chemicals spills and leaks, construction waste generation, and occupational and community health and safety risks including the spread of COVID-19, among others, will be localized, temporary and avoidable with the implementation of mitigation measures as per the Environmental Management Plan (EMP).
 Design measures for climate change risks such as flooding are also incorporated in the EMP.
-Management including proper disposal of dredged materials from canals is included in the EMP.
-Detailed design will ensure that private and common properties, and local physical cultural resources will not be significantly impacted by the subproject through either re-alignment or institution of appropriate measures.
-All works will be confined in existing drain alignments, and within existing rights-of-way (ROWs).
-These are all general impacts of construction in urban areas, and there are well-developed methods of mitigation that are suggested in the Environmental Management Plan (EMP).
+Management including proper disposal of construction materials is included in the EMP.
+Detailed design ensured that private and common properties, and local physical cultural resources will not be significantly impacted by the subproject through either re-alignment or institution of appropriate measures.
+All works will be confined in within existing Right-of-ways (ROWs).
+These are all general impacts of construction in urban areas, and there are well-developed methods of mitigation that are suggested in the EMP.

 Environmental Management Plan.
-An environmental management plan (EMP) has been developed and included as part of this IEE, which outlines the following: (i) mitigation measures for environmental impacts during implementation; and (ii) an environmental monitoring program, and the responsible entities for mitigating, monitoring, and reporting.
+An EMP has been developed and included as part of this IEE, which outlines the following: (i) mitigation measures for environmental impacts during implementation; and (ii) an environmental monitoring program, and the responsible entities for mitigating, monitoring, and reporting.
 In accordance with this EMP, the Contractor will be required to prepare a site-specific environmental management plan (SEMP).
-Contractor will submit its SEMP for approval to the project implementation unit (PIU) or divisional/regional office.
+Contractor will submit its SEMP for approval to the project implementation unit (PIU) or regional project management unit (Divisional/Regional Office).
 The EMP and SEMP will (i) ensure that the activities are undertaken in a responsible non-detrimental manner; (ii) provide a pro-active, feasible, and practical working tool to enable the measurement and monitoring of environmental performance on site; (iii) guide and control the implementation of findings and recommendations of the environmental assessment conducted for the subproject; (iv) detail specific actions deemed necessary to assist in mitigating the environmental impact of the subproject; and (v) ensure that safety recommendations are complied with.
 Copies of the EMP and SEMP shall be kept on-site during the construction phase.
 The Contractor will be responsible for the organization, direction, and execution of environmental management related activities during construction of the proposed subproject.
 The Contractor will also undertake all activities in accordance with the relevant environmental requirements, including consent documentation and other regulatory and/or statutory and contractual requirements.